sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

 Originally Produced on Broadway by The Shubert Organization and Emanuel Azenberg

-By arrangement with Playwrights Horizon, Inc. New York City which produced the original production of Sunday in The Park With George in 1983.
+By arrangement with Playwrights Horizon, Inc. New York City which produced the original production of Sunday in the Park with George in 1983.

 This amateur production of *Sunday in the Park with George* is presented by arrangement with Music Theatre International.
 All authorised performance materials are also supplied by MTI www.MTIShows.co.uk